jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 The solution space (variety of shapes) of 3, 4 or 5 Hicks-Henne functions is amazing and will support also sophisticated optimization task.
 Typically 3, in cases with a desired curvature reversal 4, Hicks-Henne are fine to get good results.

-As a single Hicks-Henne function has 3 paramters, the number of design variables needed for one airfoil side is calculated by.
+As a single Hicks-Henne function has 3 parameters, the number of design variables needed for one airfoil side is calculated by.
 ```
 ndv = nhh * 3         (nhh = no of Hicks-Henne functions)
 ```